Skip to main content

 File #Ver.Agenda #NameTypeTitleActionResultAction DetailsVideo

-TMP-34521 1 RecommendationPARKING AD-HOC ADVISORY COMMITTEE MANDATE That the following mandate of the Parking Ad-Hoc Advisory Committee be approved: “The mandate of the Parking Ad-Hoc Advisory Committee is to advise Council on strategies and policies that will develop methods to: · Reduce parking impacts resulting from new developments, including infill in existing neighbourhood; and · Reduce parking impacts resulting from basement apartments and accessory units; while considering the best interests of the Community as a whole.
-The Committee will report through to the Community Safety Committee concerning its recommendations.
-The recommendations should include staff and resource requirements, as well as any budget implications.”
-Not available Not available
+TMP-34521 1 RecommendationPARKING AD-HOC ADVISORY COMMITTEE MANDATE That the following mandate of the Parking Ad-Hoc Advisory Committee be approved: “The mandate of the Parking Ad-Hoc Advisory Committee is to advise Council on strategies and policies that will develop methods to: · Reduce parking impacts resulting from new developments, including infill in existing neighbourhood; and · Reduce parking impacts resulting from basement apartments and accessory units; while considering the best interests of the Community as a whole.recommended for consideration of adoption (Section "B") Action details Not available